Scaterd Few

 Scaterd Few was a Christian punk band originating from Burbank, California.
-CCM magazine described their music as "pure punk for dread people," stating that it was a cross between Janes Addiction and Charlie Mingus.
+CCM magazine described their music as "pure punk for dread people," stating that it was a cross between Jane's Addiction and Charlie Mingus.

 History

 Sin Disease era

 Scaterd Few initially existed from 1983 until 1984 with a brief stint in 1985.
 Led by Allan Aguirre, then known as Rämald Domkus, the band recorded an 11-song demo with Terry Scott Taylor (of Daniel Amos fame) as producer in June 1983.
-Some of the material from this time was later released on their disk Out of the Attic.
+Some of the material from this time was later released on their album Out of the Attic.
 Being unable to sell the material at the time, Scaterd Few went on hiatus in 1985 and Allan left to produce music with another band, Cygnet.
-This band became the blueprint for Allans' later goth-themed work, Spy Glass Blue.
+This band became the blueprint for Allan's later goth-themed work, Spy Glass Blue.

 In 1989, Allan began work on Scaterd Few material again with brother/original bassist Omar Domkus.
 Working with Terry Taylor and Gene Eugene, their first new material was released in 1990 on Alarma Records.
 Sin Disease was critically well received, though its lyrical content and rumors (of being Rastafarian and not traditional Christian) caused a national pull from Zondervan.
 The band played Christian festivals such as Cornerstone, but they did not limit themselves to Christian venues.
-They toured with secular artists such as Bad Brains, and would play at explicitly non-Christian events such as an Earth First event.
+They toured with artists such as Bad Brains, and would play at explicitly non-Christian events such as an Earth First event.
 The band ran into further trouble in 1991 when, in an interview, Aguirre admitted to smoking marijuana.
 These factors led to the band being dropped from Alarma's roster.